This post may contain affiliate links. Please see my disclosure policy for details.

 Although not technically in Vilnius, it’s only 30 minutes away by bus or train.
 So, it’s not a long stretch and you could be missing out on one of the most beautiful spots in Lithuania if you skip it.

 The romantic Trakai Castle is the only island castle in the whole of Eastern Europe that sits in the middle of Lake Galvé.
 Once upon a time, it used to be the capital of Lithuania and the home of the Grand Dukes.

-Most of the castle we see today is an 19th and 20th century reconstruction during the Soviet Era.
+Most of the castle we see today is 19th and 20th-century reconstruction during the Soviet Era.
 It took over a century of various repairs and it opened as a museum to the public in 1961.
-Today is one of the top visited attractions in Lithuania.
+Today is one of the top-visited attractions in Lithuania.

 Read my complete Trakai travel guide here

 You can get a great view of Trakai Castle from the lakeside for FREE and you can even cross over the island over the bridge for FREE too.